gigabytedevelopers/CometOTP/README.md

 ![CometOTP](./assets/feature_graphic_new.png)

-It implements Time-based One-time Passwords (TOTP) like specified in RFC 6238.
+It implements HMAC-Based One-Time Passwords (HOTP) and Time-based One-time Passwords (TOTP) like specified in RFC 6238.
 Simply scan the QR code and login with the generated 6-digit code.

 ## Features: